jk634/physical-activity-recognition-util/README.md

         val realTimeTotAvrgAcc = 1.47

-        // Comparing real-time total average acceleration with preprocessed activity data dataComparer.compareDataAverages(realTimeTotAvrgAcc) { recognizedActivity ->
+        // Comparing real-time total average acceleration with preprocessed activity data dataCompare.compareDataAverages(realTimeTotAvrgAcc) { recognizedActivity ->
             Log.d("Activity test", "Recognized Activity: $recognizedActivity")
         }
     }
 }
 ```
 Here, example data is created from training data for different activities such as walking, cycling, and running.
-This training data is passed to the DataComparer class.
+This training data is passed to the DataCompare class.

 > [!NOTE]
 > Data comparer currently doesn't require total acceleration or timestamp, so you can set them as 0.0F and 0 for now.